RicoJia/ricojia.github.io/_posts/2019/2018-08-08-git-workflows.markdown

 I like a linear history.
 So I do `git rebase origin/master`.

+## Be Careful With Checking In Small MRs Off A Large One

+- Branch 1 (b1): Contains file1, file2, and file3.

+- Branch 2 (b2): Contains file2 and file3 (with modifications).

+- Workflow:

+    1. Merge b2 into main.

+    2. Pull main back into b1, **which causes merge conflicts on file2 and file3.**

+- Solution:
+    1. Only alter files in Branch 1.
+Branch 2 is only used for merging purposes.
+    2. Use Git’s `--ours` strategy to favor the changes from b1 over those in main
+        ```bash
+        git fetch
+        git merge -X ours main
+        ```

 ## Gitlab SSH Setup

 1. At the top left corner, select `subgroup information-> group memebers`